Grade 9 - 12 (Age 14 - 18)

 Snow College Online offers a regionally accredited Associate of Science (A.S.) degree via a flexible, online, self-directed, mastery-based experience.
 Courses are supported by Snow College Online faculty and mentors.

 This Full-schedule option is available to students in grades 9-12 who show college readiness and fills Periods 2-6 in a student’s schedule.
 (Students do not need to take an additional Tech class.)

 - Students may choose a Technology Allowance or an Optional Period 7 course.

 Students may participate in one On-site Split Enrollment class at their local boundary school (with local school permission) in Optional Period 7.
 This option will use the remaining Technology Allowance.

 What you will learn

 College-level courses that offer students an Associate of Science Degree with an emphasis on general education.

-Watch this short tutorial on how to submit your student’s full schedule for Snow Online in Schedule Builder.
+Watch this short tutorial on how to submit your student’s full schedule for Snow College Online in Schedule Builder.

-Q: When can my student participate in the new Snow College Online option or College for America from SNHU?
+Q: When can my student participate in the new Snow College Online option or SNHU?

-A: If they are ready for college work, students can participate in Snow College Online or College for America from SNHU as early as 9th grade.
+A: If they are ready for college work, students can participate in Snow College Online or SNHU as early as 9th grade.
 They also have the option of starting in their 10th, 11th, or 12th grade years.
-Students will complete and submit a sample project specific to either College for America or Snow Online in order to be recommended for the these college programs.
+Students will complete and submit a sample project specific to either SNHU or Snow College Online in order to be recommended for the these college programs.

-Q: How will I know what classes to choose for my student in Snow Online?
+Q: How will I know what classes to choose for my student in Snow College Online?

-A: The Snow Online program maps out their courses in a sequential format for the student.
+A: The Snow College Online program maps out their courses in a sequential format for the student.
 Students will have access to 3-5 courses at a time.
 Additional courses will be unlocked upon completion.

-Q: Can my student transfer from College for America to Snow College Online?
+Q: Can my student transfer from SNHU to Snow College Online?

-A: Yes, College for America students who are interested in changing programs can transfer to Snow College Online.
+A: Yes, SNHU students who are interested in changing programs can transfer to Snow College Online.
 Currently, all credits will transfer and you can refer to this document.